Eugène Flandin: Significance of his writings

 and provincial administration, military organization, etc. Itineraries are carefully noted.
 A table of distances between clearly identified stages is given in “time necessary at the ordinary pace of a horse”.

-Endowed with many gifts and professional skills (classical, military, and Orientalist painting; archeological drawing; writing and reporting; military and civil administration), Flandin provides us with very precious observations, accounts, and pictures.
+Flandin was trained in classical, military, and Orientalist painting; archeological drawing; writing and reporting; military and civil administration.
+His work included observations, accounts, and pictures.
 There is hardly any illustrated book on Iran, particularly one dealing with the Qajar era, without reproductions of his celebrated paintings of monuments, bazaars, personages and costumes, street scenes, landscapes, etc. All this work, supplemented with precise written observations, was accomplished despite the many hardships endured by Coste and Flandin during their travels.
-However, Flandin's pioneering work in archeological drawing was, soon after his Oriental expeditions, superseded by the new art of photography.
+However, Flandin's work in archeological drawing was, soon after his Oriental expeditions, superseded by the new art of photography.
 Daguerreotype and calotype made it possible to prepare pictures, notably of archeological remains, quickly and precisely, although archeological drawing still remains an indispensable complement to research and publication.